Conversational writing will keep readers engaged

 How to do it: Whatever you’ve written, read it aloud.
 Then, rewrite any phrase that sounded clumsy or made you run out of breath.
 Better — start by speaking whatever you need to share, then write down those literal words.
 As you read it back, push yourself to:

-• Be ruthless: Cut everything but your most essential points, then strike every word you don’t need.
+- Be ruthless: Cut everything but your most essential points, then strike every word you don’t need.
 The clear core of your message will come into focus.
+These are the principles our text summarizer uses to cut the fluff and highlight what truly matters.

-• Be brief: Choose short, vivid words, and speak with authority.
-If you’re not an expert on the topic, tap a colleague who is so they can help simplify.
+- Be brief: Choose short, vivid words, and speak with authority.
+If you’re not an expert on the topic, tap a colleague who is so they can simplify.
+A conclusion generator can help you both summarize ideas.

 Between the lines: This works for every kind of communication.
 Imagine closing an important new client.
 You have 20 seconds to tell your SVP before they step into a status meeting.
 What do you say?